-There will be a Croot note at the beginning of the test, then the melody will be played twice.
-After this, candidates need to play the melody back to a metronome click.
-Both playings of the melody and the metronome backing for the exam version will be preceded by a one har count-in
+There will be a C root note at the beginning of the test, then the melody will be played twice, each time preceded by four clicks.
+After this, candidates will hear a one bar count-in then will need to play the melody back to a metronome click.